Hornetlabs/synchdb-docs/docs/en/getting-started/quick_start.md

 ## **Start a Connector**

 Use `synchdb_start_engine_bgw()` function to start a connector worker.
 It takes one argument which is the connection name created above.
-This command will spawn a new background worker to connect to the heterogeneous database with the specified configurations.

-For example, the following will spawn 2 background worker in PostgreSQL, one replicating from a MySQL database, the other from SQL Server
+This command will start the connector in the default snapshot mode called `initial`, which will replicate the schema of all designated tables and their initial data in PostgreSQL.

 ```sql
 select synchdb_start_engine_bgw('mysqlconn');